HL7-DaVinci/CDS-Library/CQLCookbook.md

 define function HighestObservation(ObsList List<Observation>):
   Max(ObsList O return NullSafeToQuantity(cast O.value as Quantity))
 ```
-Note: See Part 2 below for a list CQL define statements that are commonly used within DRLS.

-***

-## 2) DRLS-Specific Statements

-[Define statements](#g-define-statement) in CQL can be used to query specific information.
+Define statements in CQL can be used to query specific information.
 Since most statements in DRLS prepopulation files come under the the `context Patient` declaration, these statements are typically used to pull specific information from a patient's electronic health record (EHR).
-Declaration statements
+Declaration statements come in two forms: queries and functions.

-### *A) Headers*

-#### 'Variable' Statements
+#### 'Query' Statements
 Define statements in CQL begin with the header:
 ```sql
 define myStatement: